In this trail runners review, we'll look at how the Altra Lone Peak and the Topo Terraventure shoes hold up on long-distance hikes and runs.

 Personally, I wear a medium-width shoe, but my foot is on the narrower side of medium and I have a narrow heel.

-I tried the Lone Peak 9+, which was supposed to have modifications to help with heel slipping, and found that it was a better fit!
-My heel didn’t slip as much, but the arch area was sliding all around the shoe.
+I tried the Lone Peak 9+, which was supposed to have modifications to help with heel slipping, and found that it was a better fit in the heel.
+However the body of the shoe seemed wider than I preferred.

-My husband, on the other hand, has been thrilled with the fit of the Lone Peak.
+My husband has been thrilled with the fit of the Lone Peak.

 Trail Runners Gaiter Compatibility